weibeld/weibeld/README.md

 That's where I manage way too many repositories.

-> 🔎 Use the search in the [Repositories](https://github.com/weibeld?tab=repositories) tab to find what you need
+> 🔎 Use the search in the [Repositories](https://github.com/weibeld?tab=repositories) tab to find what you need.

 <!--